Mandhra/Crop-Suggestion/README.md

 - Input form to provide environmental parameters.
 - Predicts the best crop using a machine learning model.
-- Clean and minimal UI using Streamlit.
+- Clean and minimal UI using Flask.
 - Easy to deploy and use.

 ## 🛠 Tech Stack